-Just recently, Gartner released its annual Magic Quadrant for Mobile Application Development Platforms (MADP), which is to say that Gartner released its annual Magic Quadrant for Mobile and Web Application Development Platforms (MWADP?) since there is no real distinction between the two as far as Gartner is concerned.
+Just recently, Gartner released its annual Magic Quadrant for Multiexperience Development Platforms (MXDP), which is to say that Gartner released its annual Magic Quadrant for Mobile, Chat, Voice Assistants, and Virtual/Augmented Reality and Web Application Development Platforms (MCVAVARAWDP?).

 If you’re weary of all the acronyms, you’re in good company.
 Forbes contributor Jason Bloomberg, who regularly writes about digital transformation, equated the hpaPaaS nomenclature, to an “elephant sitting on a flower.”
 In my head, it’s a pink elephant, and I don’t know why.

 Coming from a software technology company, I understand the need to classify things, and I appreciate the fact that it can be challenging to put things into a particular box; hence, the need for multiple classifications into which, often, the same stuff fits.
 For example, the OutSystems low-code platform fits into Gartner's LCAP Magic Quadrant, a classification devoted to enterprise app development, and into Gartner’s MXDP Magic Quadrant.
 In fact, we fit them both so well that we’re multi-year leaders in the categories.

 In an earlier blog announcing OutSystems leadership position in the report, we pointed out that the criteria for MADP / MXDP vendors evaluated for this year’s report and the criteria for the previously released hpaPaaS report share some striking similarities.
 It’s probably no big surprise to anyone in the industry that many of the tools used to develop enterprise applications are also useful in developing mobile and web apps, and vice versa.